 Harvey recently founded VFRAME, a comptuer vision project that helps human rights researchers use visual forensic tools for OSINT investigations.
 VFRAME received an Award of Distinction from Ars Electronica in 2019 and was selected as a nominee for the EU STARTS prize in 2018.

 His work has been shown at V&A museum (UK), Seoul Mediacity Biennale (KR), Istanbul Design Biennale (TK), Frankfurter Kunstverien (DE), Zeppelin Museum (DE), Kemper Museum of Contemporary Art (US), Vitra Design Museum (DE), German Spy Museum, and German Museum of Technology.

-I'm based in Berlin and occasionally speak or consult on topics related to privacy, surveillance, computer vision, and art.
-Previous events include Transmediale 2019, Aarhus University symposium on facial machines (2018), Georgetown Color of Surveillance (2018), re:publica Berlin (2018), TEDx Vilnius (2017), German Spy Museum (2017), re:publica Berlin (2016), HOPE (NYC), Elevate (Graz, 2017), and CCC (Hamburg, 2016), and European Commission's Annual Security Symposium (Brussels, 2015).
+I'm based in Berlin and occasionally work with groups on topics related to data, privacy, surveillance, computer vision, and art.
+Previous speaking and lectures include Disruption Network Lab AI Traps (2019), Strelka (2018, 2019), Eyeo Festival (2019), Transmediale (2019), Aarhus University symposium on facial machines (2018), Georgetown Color of Surveillance (2018), re:publica Berlin (2018), TEDx Vilnius (2017), German Spy Museum (2017), re:publica Berlin (2016), HOPE (NYC), Elevate (Graz, 2017), and CCC (Hamburg, 2016), and European Commission's Annual Security Symposium (Brussels, 2015).

 Built with thanks to the developers and maintainers of: